vmohit256/ml_practice/math/linear_algebra/README.md

             - so need to understand the coordinate functions to understand the function f
 - TODO: look at the the weird high-dimensional example in these [slides](https://www.math.iitb.ac.in/~ars/MA106/slides-I.pdf)
     - is this related to curse of dimensionality?
-    - curse of dimensionality: vague term for various problems that occur when yo go into higher dimensions
+    - curse of dimensionality: vague term for various problems that occur when you go into higher dimensions
         - data sparsity: tf-idf vectors
         - computational complexity: nearest neighbor search, kd-tree become difficult?
         - distance function becomes less intuitive.
 Doesn't behave like the way we would expect in 2D or 3D.
 Behaviour that we think is intuitive in 2D or 3D often doesn't hold in higher dimensions